 Confidentiality (you won’t reveal any info);

-If I cancel a lesson less than 24 h before the beginning of a class, the next class is at my expense;
+If I cancel a lesson less than 24 hours before the beginning of a class, the next class is at my expense;

 Deadlines for the projects;